Workflows

 Using the Dashboard

-The Dashboard (Ctrl+2) is the main view for managing all entries.
-It offers three view modes:
+The Dashboard (Ctrl+1, the default landing page) is the main view for managing all jobs.
+It offers four view modes:

 Card view

 The default view.
-Each entry appears as a card showing the reference number, customer, status badge, due date, priority, and smart description.
+Each entry appears as a card showing the Job Number, customer, status badge, due date, priority, and Auto Description.
 Cards are arranged in a responsive grid.

 Table view